mio-19/mio-19/README.md

 - 😿 Mio can't sleep and cry all day this week
 - 😿 I want to study somewhere in Australia or New Zealand.
 But most TT and FP people are in Europe and North America.
 T_T
 - 💬 I speak my second language, which is the most spoken second language, which is this language.
 I used to learn Deutsch.
 Ich kann kein Deutsch sprechen.
+I don't identity with my first language or my country of birth.
 - 🔭 I am interested on FP TT algebraic effects and more
 - 🌈 Love making sounds with musical instruments and dancing.
 - 🔥 Mostly code in `Scala` but not limited to any specific language.